 Sleep is possibly the most crucial aspect to address in the beginning of your health journey.
-Poor sleep creates increased stress and stress puts strain on your endocrine system, particularly your adrenals.
+Poor sleep increases stress, and stress puts strain on your endocrine system, particularly your adrenals.
 This can be ill-afforded in your recovery process.

-Sleep problems may be induced by a wide-range of factors, including psychological stress, gut dysbiosis, inflammatory problems and toxins, amongst others.
+Sleep problems may be induced by a wide-range of factors, including psychological stress, gut dysbiosis (bacterial imbalance), inflammatory problems and toxins, among others.
 When dealing with any health concern, it is vital to ensure that you find a solution to your sleep problems early on.

 Practical steps during the day:

 - Ensure not to nap after 2pm during the day (napping before this time is fine).

 - Exercise after your evening meal.
 Just a 20 minute walk can modulate your cortisol and blood sugar levels to improve sleep.

 - Have a protein snack just before bed (e.g. fish, cheese, turkey, nuts, etc).
 Some may need protein snacks available for waking, especially if blood sugar/adrenal issues are underlying.
 High density protein should be consumed with each meal during the day.

 If you are having problems falling asleep (as opposed to staying asleep):

 - Use a slow-release Melatonin and take around the same time each night, 3mg before retiring.
 Your body likes a set circadian rhythm waking and retiring at the same times (even if sleep is less on a certain night).